syall/knowit/content/posts/the-browser-as-a-program.md

 Yes!
 At least in the browsers that implement that functionality.

-In Chrome and most Chromium based browsers, you can just type `/` and it will show the `/` directory of your computer with the respective links to the subdirectories and files.
+In [Chromium](https://www.chromium.org/Home)-based browsers, you can just type `/` and it will show the `/` directory of your computer with the respective links to the subdirectories and files.

 Specifying a local file or directory via URL is also simple: `file://path/to/resource`.

 Essentially, the browser is a file explorer for the local computer, able to navigate through directories and render files (though mostly as plain text).

+There are also other browser APIs that can interface with native operating system functionality (wifi, bluetooth, etc.), but the file system is the most impressive and impactful.

 ## A Networking Perspective

-URLs specify paths and locations, but how does the computer actually send the request to another machine and how does that machine understand what was sent?
+URLs specify paths and locations for a request, but how does the computer actually send the request to another machine and how does that machine understand what was sent?

-At the fundamental level of the internet (short for interconnected network), data needs to be sent from device to device.

 As defined by abstractions denoted in standards such as the [OSI model](https://en.wikipedia.org/wiki/OSI_model), anything from physical wire, wireless communication, and inbetween can be used to route data from one source to another.

 All of these messages between different devices are standardized as communication protocols so devices that use the same protocol can understand each other.

-Browsers are also programs that implement these different types of communication protocols, meaning they are able to communicate with different types of devices!
+Browsers are programs that implement a subset of these communication protocols, meaning browsers are able to communicate with different types of devices that also implement the respective protocols.

-The main protocols Chrome implements are: `HTTP`, `HTTPS`, `FILE`, and `FTP`.
+The most commonly used protocols used in Chromium-based browsers are: `HTTP`, `HTTPS`, `FILE`, and `FTP`.

-The majority of the internet uses `HTTP` and `HTTPS` protocols to receive website resources such as the `index.html`.
+The majority of the internet uses `HTTP` and `HTTPS` protocols to receive website resources, such as `index.html`.

-The `FILE` protocol allows the browser to access local files that we saw in the [Operating Systems](#an-operating-systems-perspective) section.
+The `FILE` protocol allows the browser to access local files, as shown in the [Operating Systems](#an-operating-systems-perspective) section.

-`FTP` stands for File Transfer Protocol and is another protocol that sends files between a client and a server.
+`FTP` stands for File Transfer Protocol which exists to transfer files between a client and a server, very aptly named.

-Having protocols implemented means that the browser is not just a standalone program but also a capable networking application.
+The browser is not only a standalone program but also a capable networking application due to the implementations of these different protocols.

 ## Complexity

-Browsers contain code that span over a majority of fields in both Computer Science and Software Engineering, a class of programs that are unique in the span of functionality and complexity.
+Spanning over the most technically challenging fields in both Computer Science and Software Engineering, browsers are a class of programs that are unique in both functionality and complexity.

 From a programming languages perspective, major browsers have to implement at least three evolving languages (HTML, CSS, and JS) as well as the interactivity between them, balancing heaviness in complexity with speed for user experience.

-From an operating systems perspective, the browser can act as an operating system interface, especially in the situation where all work is done through web applications.
+From an operating systems perspective, the browser can act as an operating system interface, especially in situations where all work is done through web applications.

-From a networking perspective, the browser implements complex communication protocols so it can network with other devices and the internet.
+From a networking perspective, the browser implements complex communication protocols so it can connect to other devices and the internet.

-With the onset of [WebAssembly](https://webassembly.org/) and the existence of [ChromeOS](https://www.chromium.org/chromium-os), the importance and complexity of the browser will only increase as apps that once could only be native are ported as web applications, reaching a wider array of users in a familiar environment: the browser.
+With the onset of [WebAssembly](https://webassembly.org/) porting native apps to the web and [ChromeOS](https://www.chromium.org/chromium-os) pushing for a  cloud-based operating system built on web technologies, the capability and complexity of the browser as a program only has an upward trajectory as browsers swallow up more time in end users' usage.